burritoOverflow/burritooverflow.github.io/_posts/2021-03-22-III-User-Interaction-Interface.markdown

 }
 ```

-Note a few things here: `Alice`'s password is stored hashed + salt, and she has one active JWT.
+Note a few things here: `alice2221`'s password is stored hashed + salt, and she has one active JWT.
 The `socketIOIDs` array is empty, as this screenshot was taken just after exiting the room.
 We have the `name` and `email` as entered.

-Here is `Alice`'s newly created room: `aliceroom`.
+Here is `alice2221`'s newly created room: `aliceroom`.
 This was also copied after leaving the room. so we see no `users` present.
-The admin of the room is `Alice`'s `_id`, as she is the user that created it.
+The admin of the room is `alice2221`'s `_id`, as she is the user that created it.

 ```json
 {